 The mystery level

-One of Eastridge's most unusual design features was its split-level layout.
+One of Eastridge's most unusual design features was its split-level layout, an architectural choice that reflected the mall's emphasis on drama and exploration rather than simple efficiency.

 Although commonly described as a three-level mall, portions of the building included an intermediate level that often confused first-time visitors.
 Elevators and stairways connected spaces that did not always align neatly with the mall's main floors, creating a layout unlike most Bay Area shopping centers.